KagsM/Startup-LaunchPad/README.md

 # Startup-LaunchPad
 Do you have that startup business idea, that product or service to launch into the marketplace?
 However you're limited in one or the other by today's commercial challenges, be it a base of operations, impossible regional policies, marketing or advertising.
 Fret no longer, join a community of like-minded entrepreneurs all over the globe and promote your goods and services on a platform you can trust.
-Startup-LaunchPad brings the market to you and you get to decide whether to be the buyer or the seller at no extra cost.
+Startup-LaunchPad brings the market to you and you decide whether to be the buyer or the seller all in one place.

 ---